![]() |

 The Valencia region is famous for its produce such as oranges and rice and wonderful food including Spain's most famous dish, Paella, and a local drink, Horchata.

-Restaurant Week (Cuina Oberta) - Twice a year in spring and fall, usually June and November.
+Restaurant Week (Cuina Oberta) - Twice a year in spring and fall.
 With more than 50 restaurants participating, it's a great time to eat some Paella, said to originate from Valencia.
 Here, the pan of saffron-flavored rice is served with chunks of rabbit, chicken, snails, and vegetables (not seafood).
 Enjoy some at Palace Fesol (7 Hernán Cortés).

 Horchatería Santa Catalina (6 Plaza de Santa Catalina; www.horchateriasantacatalina.com) Try this typical Valencian snack: Horchata, a cold, creamy, sweet drink made from chufas (tiger nuts), often served with Fartons, pastries covered with powdered sugar.